We're sorry to say we have longer wait times than we'd like at the moment.

 You will also see the scoring criteria, which will explain how your bid will be scored by the Estuary.

-Additionally, contracts that are over the Public Procurement thresholds are subject to the full requirements of the Public Contracts Regulations 2015 and will be advertised on the Contracts Finder website as well as on this website.
+Additionally, contracts that are over the Public Procurement thresholds are subject to the full requirements of the Procurement Act 2023 and will be advertised on the Contracts Finder website.

 Estuary generally uses the Open Procedure process to encourage wider competition.